tiagoratao/potest/Customizing-Jenkinsfile.md

 ## Using the Slack package

 **Important:** Please note that the Slack Package is not included with the OutSystems Python package.
-You'll need to add it to your personal Git repository.
+You'll need to add it to your personal Git repository, by cloning that part of the repo.

 Before you start using the Slack package, you'll need to configure the following parameters on your pipeline: